hrlai/novelforestSG/cran-comments.md

-## Version update
+## Resubmission

-This a version update to release more data:
+This is a resubmission.
+In this version I have:

-## R CMD check results

-Duration: 27.6s

-0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-R CMD check succeeded

-## Downstream dependencies

-There are currently no downstream dependencies for this package
+* Removed the invalid URl https://travis-ci.com/hrlai/novelforestSG entirely because it is no longer supported

+Thank you for checking.